-More than four years after the crisis broke out in December 2013, the situation in the Central African Republic (CAR) remains extremely worrying.
-Since May 2017, new violence between armed groups have forced thousands of people to flee: a quarter of the population is now either internally displaced or living as a refugee in neighbouring countries.
-Emergency humanitarian needs are on the rise.
-Access to those in need is challenging due to insecurity.
-CAR is one the most dangerous countries in the world for humanitarians.
-Fourteen humanitarian workers were killed in 2017.
-Six education workers have already been killed in 2018.
+More than five years after the crisis broke out in December 2013, the situation in the Central African Republic (CAR) remains extremely worrying.
+Violence between armed groups and against civilians, targeting schools, health facilities and sites hosting internally displaced people, has forced thousands of people to flee.
+As a result, a quarter of the population is either internally displaced or living as a refugee in neighbouring countries.
+The European Union supports those most affected by providing basic items and services such as food, healthcare, emergency shelter, water and sanitation, and protection of civilians.

-With over €475 million provided since 2014, the European Union (Commission + Member States) is the largest donor of humanitarian assistance to CAR.
-The European Commission alone has provided over €108 million in humanitarian aid since 2014.
+With over €558 million provided since 2014, the European Union and its Member States are the largest donor of humanitarian assistance to the Central African Republic.
+The European Union alone has provided over €136 million in humanitarian aid for the CAR since 2014.

 The European Union’s Civil Protection and Humanitarian Aid Operations department (ECHO) primarily focuses on covering the needs of the most affected people, including food, healthcare, emergency shelter, water and sanitation, education, and protection of civilians.
 Relief assistance is provided to internally displaced people, host communities and refugees, who mostly rely on humanitarian assistance for their survival.